NZ vs US turf ryegrass

 The problem is having looked at the research we think we have got confused and completely misunderstood it.
 The trial we refer to throughout this is available as a free download at the end of this report.

-We are firm believers in independent trial data and perennial ryegrass selection is no exception.
+We are firm believers in independent trial data and sports turf seed selection is no exception.

 A good example of this is in the use of Mediterranean germplasm (winter active ryegrass) in preference to continental (summer active) varieties.